-How can more teachers integrate educational technology into their classrooms in a productive way that builds on their skills and improves learning?
+How Education Companies and Their Products Can Help Teachers Embracing Educational Technology How can more teachers integrate educational technology into their classrooms in a productive way that builds on their skills and improves learning?

 Teachers and administrators can have misconceptions about what technology usage means for their classrooms because they may not completely understand its benefits.
 This confusion can lead to hesitancy to embrace the benefits of using technology and tools.
 Education companies that provide digital tech need to work to convey the product’s advantages to those with buying power.
 But even from there, the most important thing is that the teachers fully understand how to use this new technology.

 In 2020, school districts were forced to embrace technology due to the COVID-19 pandemic.
 According to the United States Census, about 93% of students had to adapt to distance learning during that period.
-Many teachers and students were uncomfortable with remote learning or the associated tools but quickly had to learn.Â
+Many teachers and students were uncomfortable with remote learning or the associated tools but quickly had to learn.

 The administration needs to do its part to increase the number of teachers who embrace technology with wholehearted vigor.
 For example, a leader within the school explains the associated benefits of these tools or implements explicit training to ensure that educators feel empowered to use the edtech